alexecse/V5_assignment/README.md

 ## What does this project do?

 - This project **automatically groups HTML documents that look similar** when opened in a web browser.
 It does this by analyzing both their structure (based on HTML tag usage) and text content, combining these signals using a mix of machine learning and statistical analysis.
 Behind the scenes, it uses unsupervised clustering (DBSCAN) to detect patterns and group similar pages together — no labels or manual intervention needed.

 - The core idea is to treat **each HTML page** as a vector of **tag frequencies**, compute Chi-squared distances to measure structural differences, and combine this with textual similarity (TF-IDF).
 The result is a good pipeline for organizing large sets of web pages into meaningful groups, with an UI Dashboard built for visual validation, post-processing, and heatmap-based analysis.

+- And yes — there's a dashboard!
+You can explore the results, check stats, and dig through logs in an intuitive UI.
+It makes the whole experience not just powerful, but also pretty fun.

 ---